Order Now | Hindu at Heart — Trade Edition

 Before pursuing my doctorate, I led national research and impact efforts for a school-based program focused on breathwork, meditation, and social-emotional learning, which I now refer to as the seeds of spiritual discipline.
 That experience of working with educators, researchers, and students led me to recognize the profound impact of contemplative practices and the limitations of current frameworks in fully grasping and communicating their significance and potential.
 This work in the space of interdisciplinary research led me to pursue a doctorate, where I began asking deeper questions about education, intuition, and human flourishing.

 My doctoral research at Teachers College focused on the identity and belonging of second-generation Hindu American teachers in U.S. public schools.
-My forthcoming book, Hindu at Heart, is based on an ethnographic study with Hindu American parents and youth.
+My book Hindu at Heart: Education, Faith, and What It Means to Belong in America (Briarcliff Press, 2026) is based on an ethnographic study with Hindu American parents and youth.
 I explore how Hindu Americans are shaping and shaped by the promises and contradictions of American public education, democracy, and citizenship.
 I also serve as the Director of Understanding Hinduphobia, a national initiative that I co-founded in 2021.
 UH supports K–12 and higher education institutions in addressing bias, improving representation, and advancing dignity for Hindu students and communities.

 As a mother, educator, and seeker, I hold close the questions that shape our world and the ones we leave unasked.
 This site is a home for all of that work: grounded in tradition, open to emerging science and society-building, and listening for what comes next, with a steady commitment to protecting the hope, wonder, and possibility our children carry into the future.